junxit/us-congress-bills-111/metadata.md

 - 2009-12-17 — Introduced in Senate
 - 2009-12-17 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-07-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-12-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2010-12-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2010-12-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 679.